KarylReyne/LLM-based-Academic-Writing-with-Fine-Grained-Citations/README.md

  - `generation_breakpoint`: Maximum number of tokens to generate (by the evaluated models) during generation evaluation.
  - `shuffle_instruction`: Whether the generation quality dimensions (see section 4.1 in the thesis) should be shuffled before the judge instruction is put together.
 ## License
 This software is released under a BSD 3-Clause License.
-A copy of this license can be found in LICENSE.txt.
+A copy of this license can be found in `LICENSE`.
 It makes use of and is distributed with substantial portions of modified code from [ScholarCopilot](https://github.com/TIGER-AI-Lab/ScholarCopilot/tree/main) which is licensed under the MIT license.
-A copy of their license can be found in license/ScholarCopilot.LICENSE.
+A copy of their license can be found in `ScholarCopilot.LICENSE`.
 Source files derived from ScholarCopilot code are marked with the prefix `scholarcopilot_`.